Code-Institute-Submissions/MagQ98-CI_MS5_FeelingFragrant_MarResub/README.md

 ### Acknowledgements

-While making this project, I heavily relied on the tutorials provided by Code Institute, specifically the Boutique Ado tutorial
+While making this project, I heavily relied on the tutorials provided by Code Institute, specifically the Boutique Ado tutorial and many other tutorials found online
-I would like to thank my mentor and tutor for continuous helpful feedback